Thailand Real Estate: Communal Development or Stand-Alone?

 Phuket has transformed significantly over the past few decades, growing from a lesser-known location to one of the world’s top vacation spots, known as the Jewel of the Andaman Sea.
 This popularity boost has led to continuous improvements in infrastructure and road networks, as well as an increase in new attractions, drawing more tourists and real estate buyers, many of whom now consider making Phuket their permanent home.
 The villa market has been particularly targeted by developers to meet the demands of the increasing number of foreign nationals moving there.

-The property market in Phuket is currently experiencing unprecedented growth, with new developments emerging rapidly, particularly inland where land is cheaper.
+Property in Phuket is currently experiencing unprecedented growth, with new developments emerging rapidly, particularly inland where land is cheaper.
 This shift allows more people to afford modern luxury villas with private pools, appealing to those with smaller budgets.
 The trend towards buying homes rather than just vacation or investment properties has been notable, especially since the onset of Covid in 2020.

 Where you will find the most expensive of Thailand’s resort properties, Phuket Island has the largest selection of exclusive high-end villas and condominiums and is particularly sought after by wealthy foreign investors.
 There is however a broad range of property types available, such as affordable apartments, townhouses and garden view estate villas, appealing to both international and Thai investors.
 According to Thailand Property, as of 1st March 2023, their mean condominium and villa listing prices were approx. 14M THB (avg price per sqm of 85K) and 18M THB respectively.
 Though entry level 2-bed villas in Phuket can be acquired for as little as 4M THB, at the super luxury end of the market, often priced in American dollars for the international market, villas can fetch up to 20M USD and beyond.
 Referred to as Millionaire’s Mile, the most exclusive area is on the west coast at Kamala Beach.
 This is generally where Phuket’s most expensive properties are located.